Protected Didactic Resident Teaching

 Senior residents lead small group teachings on Tuesdays mornings before Grand Rounds, except during interview season.

-Our benign surgical faculty lead FLS (Fundamental of Laparoscopic Skills) sessions each Tuesday from 11:30-12:30 for the Gyn/Gyn-Onc teams.
+Our benign surgical faculty lead FLS (Fundamentals of Laparoscopic Skills) sessions each Tuesday from 11:30 AM -12:30 PM for the Gyn/Gyn-Onc teams.

 Our Perinatologists make daily rounds on the Antepartum Service with the residents, and the generalist faculty make daily postpartum rounds.
 Our Gyn-Oncologists also round daily on their service.